 I note that you have ‘gained agreement from the regulator to bar access to diallers once they are seen to be acting outside of the guidelines’.
 This is encouraging, but I would like to: Continue reading

-As I explained in the introduction to that article, in this context, the terms ‘positive’ and ‘negative’ are not in any sense intended to convey approval or disapproval.
+As I explain in the introduction to that article, in this context the terms ‘positive’ and ‘negative’ are not in any sense intended to convey approval or disapproval.
 They simply refer to opposing ends of a continuum of accepted behaviour in a particular cultural context.

 ‘Positive’ could loosely be equated with directness, and ‘negative’ with indirectness.
 In fact, I wish such terms had been the ones linguists had coined for discussion of these culturally sensitive matters!